 Laboratories must also be consulted as to the required amount of sample that they ideally like to process as well as their preference with certain samples for carbon dating.
 Other labs accept waterlogged wood while others prefer them dry at submission.

 Contaminants must not be introduced to the samples during collection and storing.
-Hydrocarbons, glue, biocides, polyethylene glycol, or polyvinylacetate must not come in contact with samples for radiocarbon dating.
-Other potential contaminants include paper, cardboard, cotton wool, string, and cigarette ash.
+Hydrocarbons, glue, biocides, polyethylene glycol or polyvinyl acetate (PVA) must not come in contact with samples for radiocarbon dating.
+Other potential contaminants include paper, cardboard, cotton wool, string and cigarette ash.